UWyo-COSC/ugrad-2017/README.md

 4. Reconsider requirements for a Minor in Computer Science.
 5. Adopt one or more Certificates in Computer Science, e.g., for Machine Learning, Cybersecurity, etc.
 6. Convert the "regular" special topics into actual COSC courses.
+7. Maintain high expectations for the majors in our program.
+In particular, we wish to distinguish ourselves from other computer science programs in the region by the fact that our students are the most qualified programmers you can hire.